freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-undo-a-git-add/index.md

 ---
-title: How To Undo A Git Add
+title: How to Undo a Git Add
 ---
 # Undo git add